Cerchie/my-site/blog/2022-08-26-welcome/index.md

 tags: [welcome, seeds, sprouts, trees]
 ---

-This is my digital garden!
+This is my blog!
 I've organized the content by tags:

 [seeds](/blog/tags/seeds) - These are notes and half-baked thoughts.